charlesbenon/Windows11_Old_PC/README.md

 regedit
 ```

-Navigate to **HKEY_LOCAL_MACHINE\SYSTEM\Setup** and create 3 DWORDs values called:
+Navigate to **HKEY_LOCAL_MACHINE\SYSTEM\Setup** and create the following DWORDs values (by setting up the Value Data to 1):
 ```
--BypassTPMCheck
--BypassSecureBootCheck
--BypassRAMCheck
+BypassTPMCheck
+BypassSecureBootCheck
+BypassRAMCheck
 ```

-Set their Value Data to 1 to enable them.

 # 4/ Bypass online Microsoft account